sindresorhus/got/readme.md

 Type: `string`

-The request URL or the final URL after many redirects.
+The request URL or the final URL after redirects.

 ##### requestUrl